 There are no rules as to the determination of the dealer.
 The dealer is selected randomly by the players or a player may accept the dealership voluntarily.
 After the selection, the dealer deals cards to the players face down.
-The number of cards to be dealt depends on the total number of players.
-It is shown below:
+The number of cards to be dealt to each depends on the total number of players.
+It is as follows:

 |Number of Players||Cards to be Dealt to each Player|

-After dealing the cards, the dealer places the remaining cards on the table in a pile face-down.
+After dealing the cards, the dealer places the remaining cards on the table, in a pile, face-down.
 It is called the “Stockpile”.
-Then the dealer turns-up the top card of the stockpile and places it next to the stockpile to start the “Discard Pile”.
-If the players are playing more than one hand then the dealership transfers in a clockwise manner at the end of each hand.
+Then, the dealer turns up the top card of the stockpile and places it next to it, to start the “Discard Pile”.
+If the players are playing more than one hand, then the dealership transfers in a clockwise manner at the end of each hand.

 The player on the left of the dealer takes the first turn.
-A player takes his/her turn by drawing a card either from the top of the stockpile or from the top of the discard pile and then discarding an unwanted card on the top of the discard pile.
+A player takes his turn by drawing a card either from the top of the stockpile or from the top of the discard pile and then, discarding an unwanted card on the top of the discard pile.
 However, the player cannot discard the same card drawn from the discard pile in the same turn.

-During the turn, if the player has a meld then he/she can place that meld on the table.
+During the turn, if the player has a meld, then he can place that meld on the table.
 Also, the player can lay off a card to those melds during the following turns.
-Laying off means to add a card to an existing meld.
+Laying off means adding a card to an existing meld.

-During the game, if the stockpile runs out of the cards then the dealer takes all the cards from the discard pile except the top card and after shuffling them, puts those cards in a pile face-down to form the new stockpile.
+During the game, if the stockpile runs out of the cards, then the dealer takes all the cards from the discard pile except the top card, and after shuffling them, places those cards in a pile, face-down to form the new stockpile.

 Players take their turns in a clockwise manner.
-As soon as a player melds his/her last card, or lays off the last card or discards the last card, the game ends.
-And the player doing this, wins the game.
+As soon as a player melds his last card, or lays off the last card, or discards the last card, the game ends.
+And the player doing this wins the game.